Grand Hotel, Cincinnati

 The next morning `Abdu'l-Bahá spoke about various subjects, including the Universal House of Justice, suggesting He discussed matters related to the covenant, even though He was in the city a short time.
 He gave one talk aimed at the public that was recorded in The Promulgation of Universal Peace.
 Noting that Cincinnati was the home of President Taft, He offered a “statement to the people of Cincinnati and America generally” about the “cause of peace.”
 He noted that “having traveled from coast to coast,” America had proved to be “vast and progressive, the government just and equitable, the nation noble and independent.”
 He spoke about Bahá'u'lláh’s teachings of international unity and the reconciliation of religions, and noted that in the Persian Bahá'í community, people of many religious backgrounds were living in harmony.
 He closed by calling America “the standard-bearer of peace throughout the world” and specifically mentioned Bahá'u'lláh’s teaching that “the parliaments of the world [should] . . . send their wisest and best men to an international peace conference which should decide all questions between the peoples and establish universal peace.”

 Wonderful to think of the Master visiting another city in Ohio.
 And, ah, another visit to DC!
-I am excited, because we are going there this coming weekend, to film.
-So I need, once again, to steep myself in the days He spent there.

 One month left of this luminous journey. . . .